 You often hear that as a result of an accident, the victim suffered a concussion.
 Few realize how serious a concussion can be because it is often depicted as something most people walk away from.
 A concussion can have lasting cognitive and physical consequences that often result in financial hardship.

 The word concussion is derived from the Latin term “to shake violently” and usually occurs when the head is subjected to a sudden bump or blow.
 The brain sometimes actually moves within the brain pan, causing mild to serious injury.
-According to the website of Joe Miller Law, Ltd, one of the most common causes of this injury is vehicular accidents.
+One of the most common causes of this injury is vehicular accidents.

 Consequences of Concussions